 Recreation of Your Accident

 Recreating your accident could be an effective way to show how a defect led directly to your collision.
-A lawyer may collaborate with engineers or other professionals to explain how your accident occurred and how the defect specifically caused the collision.
+A lawyer may collaborate with engineers or other expert consultants to explain how your accident occurred and how the defect specifically caused the collision.
+This can help us identify the responsible parties and pursue them for financial recovery.

 Calculation of Your Losses

-The question of how you have been harmed, and how that harm has cost you, may be front and center in your lawsuit.
+The question of how you have been harmed and how that harm has cost you may be front and center in your personal injury lawsuit.
 Some of the losses that you may have suffered and could be entitled to compensation for are:

-- The cost of medical treatment for accident-related injuries
+- The cost of medical treatment for accident-related injuries: We can seek compensation for both your current medical bills and ongoing medical care.

-Whether you bring legal action because of an injury or death, a lawyer will conduct the necessary calculations to put a dollar figure on your losses.
-They will aim to account for your past losses, currently evolving losses, and future losses.
+Whether you bring legal action because of an injury or death, a personal injury attorney will conduct the necessary calculations to put a dollar figure on your losses.
+They will aim to account for your currently evolving losses and future losses.
+They can also counter an insurance adjuster’s determination of fault.